Bottom Bay Beach

 The Unserviced Atlantic

 Preservation comes at a price: the absence of infrastructure.
-Visitors will find no restrooms, changing facilities, or lifeguards on these sands.
-While local vendors often sell fresh coconuts, you must arrive self-sufficient with water and shade.
-The ocean here is for admiring, not entering; powerful rip currents make swimming dangerous for even the strongest athletes.
+Visitors will find no public toilets, changing facilities, or lifeguards on these sands.
+Access is free and open 24/7, though descending the cliff stairs is strictly recommended during daylight hours only.
+While local vendors often climb the surrounding palms to serve fresh coconut water or rum-filled coconuts, you must otherwise arrive entirely self-sufficient with water and shade.
+The ocean here is for admiring, not entering.
+Powerful rip currents make swimming dangerous for even the strongest athletes.

 View Safety Checklist →